 It will occur if things are not well-planned, if the actors are not sensitive enough or not mature enough, if the scene is not properly set up, or if the action proceeds too rapidly or is not stopped fast enough when needed.

 2. The client may not be ready.
 Even if the client says he or she wants to experience psychodrama, in reality he or she may not be able or willing to do it properly.
 In this case, the process will stall, or it just won’t work well.

 Lack of readiness can be due to impaired health, impaired mental processing ability, bad memory, or another problem with the client.

 3. Carelessness by the actor, director, monitors or others.
 This can easily ruin a scene or ruin the entire process.
 The job of director, in particular, is very physically and mentally demanding.
 He or she must be alert and on the job at all times.

 If the director needs a bathroom break, for instance, then the scene must be stopped.
 A moment without supervision in a delicate scene can ruin the entire psychodrama.
 The same applies to the other support people.

 4. Sexy aspects, especially re-enacting a rape.
 The reasons for this are:

-a) Pretty young women must be abused.
-The attractive client may have to be beaten up, made filthy or bloody (with fake blood, but it looks real), or her body put into contorted positions or postures.
-Watching this, or worse, helping do it can be hard on men, and even on other women.
+a) Some abuse may need to be re-enacted.
+The client may have to be beaten up, made filthy or bloody (with fake blood, but it looks real), or her body put into contorted positions or postures.
+Watching this, or worse, helping do it can be difficult for both men and women.

 b) Men will be attracted to scantily clad pretty women.
-This is a fact, not a theory, even if they are happily married.
-This is a problem for some men.
-Married people, by the way, generally are better as psychodrama support people.
+This is a fact, not a theory.
+This is a problem for some men who are acting or monitoring a psychodrama.
+Married people, by the way, tend to function better as psychodrama support people.

 c) Attractive women tend to be more of the showoff type.
 This can worsen the problem above.